sparkplusplus/sparkplusplus.github.io/docs/spark-internals/1-Overview.md

 ![deploy](../PNGfigures/deploy.png)

 We can see from the diagram:
-  - There's Master node and Worker node in the cluster, they are equivalent to Hadoop's Master and Slave node
+  - There's **Master** node and **Worker** node in the cluster, they are equivalent to Hadoop's Master and Slave node
   - Master node has a Master daemon process, managing all worker nodes
   - Worker node has a Worker daemon process, responsible for communicating with the master node and for managing local executors
-  - In the official document, the Driver is explained as "The process running the main() function of the application and creating the SparkContext".
+  - In the official document, the Driver is explained as "_`The process running the main() function of the application and creating the SparkContext`_".
 The application is the user's program (driver program), such as WordCount.scala.
 If the driver program is running on the Master node, for example if we run the this on the Master node

 ```scala
 ./bin/run-example SparkPi 10